SchoolsWeb

 Products and Services

-Whole School Support Our Whole School solution includes Curriculum and Admin network support, MIS Support, Financial Systems Support and SIMS Annual Entitlement (for LA Maintained Schools only) or 20% rebate of SIMS Annual Entitlement (for Academies only).
+Whole School Support Our Whole School solution includes Curriculum and Admin network support, MIS Support and Financial Systems Support.
 When all support is under one roof it provides ease and simplicity for users; a single point of contact for hardware and software - No confusion on who supports what!
-Support Offered: Software and hardware support provided.…
+Support Offered: Software and hardware support provided.
+Mixture of remote & On-site resolution of issues and service requests.
+Server software updates, patches and hotfixes…

 PSHE

-This page has been set up by the Public Health PSHE Lead to support PSHE subject leaders, teachers, and other professionals to deliver high-quality PSHE education to our pupils in Buckinghamshire.
-This distinct curriculum subject is vital in supporting all pupils to manage their lives during and beyond the Covid crisis.
-A key outcome for PSHE education is that children and young people know when, where, and how to access support if they need help.
-Personal, Social, Health and Economic…
+This page has been established by the Public Health PSHE Lead to support PSHE subject leaders, teachers, and other professionals in delivering high-quality PSHE education to our pupils in Buckinghamshire.
+This distinct curriculum subject is vital in supporting all pupils to manage their online and offline lives and provides protective and preventative education that safeguards children and young people.
+Dedicated to health and well-being, a key outcome for PSHE education is that children and…

 PSHE Guidance